Share Account Terms

 Members may nominate any person or persons to whom any of their property in the society at the time of their death shall be transferred.
 On receiving satisfactory proof of death of a member who has made a nomination the directors shall if and to the extent that the nomination is valid under the Act either transfer or pay in accordance with the Act the full value of the property comprised in the nomination to the person entitled thereunder.
 Upon a claim being made by the personal representative of a deceased member or the trustee in bankruptcy of a bankrupt member to any property in the society belonging to the deceased or bankrupt member the directors shall transfer or pay such property to which the claimant has become entitled as the claimant may direct them.
 On the death of a joint holder of any share it shall be registered in the name of the survivor or survivors.

 Interest is paid gross of tax for UK residents.
-It is your duty to declare any gross payment to the Inland Revenue.
+It is your duty to declare any gross payment to HM Revenue & Customs.

-Each quarter you will be sent a statement detailing the transactions on your share account.
-At any time you can opt, in writing, to receive monthly or half yearly statements.
+You will be sent a regular statement detailing the transactions on your share account.
+At any time you can opt to receive monthly or half yearly statements.

 Shares in Shared Interest Society Limited are not transferable except on death or bankruptcy.